Magisk-Modules-Repo/com.piyushgarg.rclone/README.md

 ---
 ## Disclaimer

 Neither the author nor developer's will be held responsible for any damage/data loss that may occur during use of this module.
 While we have done our best to make sure no harm will come about, no guarantees can be made.
 Keep in mind the binaries included in this project were originally intended to be ran on PCs which may cause unforseen issues.
+Always check this document before updating to new releases as significant changes may occur.

 ---
 ## Credits